Diocese of South Kerala of the Church of South India: London Mission Society

 The origin of London Missionary Society was associated with the evangelical revival in England in the last quarter of the eighteenth century.
 Every Christian in England considered it his duty to strive hard for the spreading of the gospel both at home and abroad.
 The enlightened Christians in England also advocated strongly in favour of allowing missionaries to spread the gospel in India.
 This dream became a reality with the founding of missionary societies.
 Among these, the London Missionary Society stood in the vanguard; it came into being in 1795 on a nondenominational basis.
 Its motto was Isaiah 52:7 "How beautiful upon the mountains are the feet of him that bringeth good tidings that publisheth peace; that bringeth good tidings of good; that publisheth salvation; that saith unto Zion, Thy God reigneth!"
 The fundamental principle of the society was "not to send Presbyterianism, Independency, Episcopacy or any other form of church order and Government; but the Glorious Gospel of the blessed God".
 The history of the missionary activities of the Protestant church in Travancore commenced with the arrival of William Tobias Ringeltaube, a missionary of the LMS in CE 1806.
 The LMS started its work first among the Parayas and it soon spread among the Nadars.
 Once the Nadars were considered an oppressed class in Travancore, who were not satisfied with their position.
 The attention of the missionaries of the LMS was also turned to the lower sections of the society like Parayas, Pulaya, Ezhavas etc., who suffered from caste tyranny and oppression.
 They were considered as the "lower orders."
 The LMS missionaries took a strong stand against caste distinctions within the churches through education.
 Their aim was to create "an independent, self supporting, self-governing and self-propagating native church.
 The result was the formation of the South India United Church (S.I.U.C) in 1908.
 When SIUC was formed in South India, Travancore Mission of the LMS was the most successful among the missions in the whole of India.

-After the Indian Independence, On 27 September 1947 the General Assembly of South India United Church, the General council of Church of India, Pakistan, Burma and Ceylon, and South India Provincial Synod of Methodist Church joined together to from the CHURCH OF SOUTH INDIA as the largest united national church in India.
+After the Indian Independence, On 27 September 1947 the General Assembly of South India United Church, the General council of Church of India, Pakistan, Burma and Ceylon, and South India Provincial Synod of Methodist Church joined together to form the Church of South India as the largest united national church in India.
 The continued growth has been further enriched with the joining of the churches of Basel Mission and the Anglican Diocese of Nandyal.
 A unique church was born out of the blending of the Episcopal and non - Episcopal traditions as a gift of God to the people of India and as a visible sign of the ecclesiastical unity for the universal church.